-I'm an architect who discovered the quilting world in 2010 in Switzerland.
-Like in my old job I love to design my own projects, my own quilt patterns and on the past years I had the honor to see my quilts in Exhibitions all over the country, for the International Quilt Festival in Houston (2015, 2016 and 2017), American Quilter's Society quilt weeks and also at MQX New England (2016).
-Since our relocation to Connecticut I also teach quilting classes and workshops to domestic machine quilters.
-I designed my own method to teach free motion quilting based on my artistic background.
-My goal with my students is to make them able to recognize the strong elements of their own quilts and use free motion quilting designs to create unique work.
+Carolina is an architect who discovered the quilting world in 2010 in Switzerland.
+She loves to design her own projects, her own quilt patterns and the past years have had the honor to see her quilts in Exhibitions all over the country, for the International Quilt Festival in Houston (2015, 2016 and 2017), American Quilter's Society quilt weeks and also at MQX New England (2016).
+Since her relocation to Connecticut, Carolina also teaches quilting classes and workshops to domestic machine quilters.
+She designed her own method to teach free motion quilting based on her artistic background.
+Her goal with her students is to make them able to recognize the strong elements of their own quilts and use free motion quilting designs to create unique work.

 Connie Spurlock, owner of and a designer for Sew Wonderful Dreams lives in Coeur d'Alene, Idaho and has been teaching across the US for more than 20 years.
 Schooled in marketing but with a passion for teaching, Connie brings "can~do" projects to students on every level.
 Our specialties are paper piecing and appliqué but we love our "freedom projects" for sweatshirt jackets and tote bags ~ patterns geared for fun and easy sewing.